SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 You will also receive the number of cuts in the order.

-Create a function that calculates the total amount for the order.
+Create a program, which calculates the total amount for the order.

 | \- | Watermelon  | Mango | Pineapple   | Raspberry |